Staying safe in winter

 Many winter products can be unsafe if they are old, faulty or used incorrectly.

-To have a well winter and avoid injury, follow our safety tips and keep up to date on the latest product recalls.
+To avoid injury in winter, follow our safety tips and keep up to date on the latest product recalls.

 Read our safety suggestions for: